Curity user management with GraphQL

 Conclusion

-User accounts in the Curity Identity Server are easy to manage in your own apps.
+User account information stored in the Curity Identity Server can be securely exposed to your own clients.
 GraphQL endpoints provide a friendly API with modern tooling for developers, though SCIM endpoints are also available, and may be a better choice for some types of operation.
-To use GraphQL you must connect securely, with an access token that has the expected groups scope, and which maps to an Authorization Manager, where the level of access is defined.
+To use GraphQL you must also configure an authorization manager, to enable the right permissions to be assigned to each client and user.